Allan Myers: Net worth

-In 2017 Myers was appointed as Chancellor of the University of Melbourne, succeeding Elizabeth Alexander.

 Honours

 Myers was awarded the Centenary Medal in 2001 for his philanthropic and business achievements.
 In 2016 he was appointed Companion of the Order of Australia for "eminent service to the community through philanthropic leadership in support of major visual arts, higher education, medical research and not-for-profit organisations, to the law, and to professional learning programs".
 His wife, Maria, was appointed a Companion on the same day.